PDXostc/dstc/README.md

 compile and link ```dstc.c```, include ```dstc.h```, and add a single macro.
 A program can be both a DSTC client and server.

+DSTC uses reliable_multicast to ensure that data is delivered robustly.
+See https://github.com/PDXostc/reliable_multicast for details

 # FEATURES

 ## Lightweight
-The ```dstc.c``` and ```dstc.h``` currently weighs in at 235 lines of code.
+The ```dstc.c``` and ```dstc.h``` currently weighs in at ~750 lines of physical code.
 The sample multi-user chat server is 36 lines of code.

+## Fast
+The underlying reliable multicast can transmit 25 million signals / second between a publisher and subscriber running on a i7 laptop.
+Our intent is to support a similar number of DSTC calls per sercond.

-## No dependencies
+## Light dependencies
-Apart from standard Linux system calls and libraries, and a few GCC-specific C extensions, no additional libraries, header files, or other code is needed to setup RPC calls.
+You just need gcc and reliable multicast to build and deploy your services.

 ## Can transmit arbitrary data types
 All scalars, arrays, unions and structs can be transmitted, as long as they do not contain pointers.

-## Multiple parallel executions.
+## Multiple parallel executions
 If a server function is registered in multiple processes / nodes across a network, all of them will be invoked in parallel with a (single) client calls the given function.<br>
 The provided chat system is implemented in ~50 lines of C code.

+## Supports callbacks
+A client call to a server can include a pointer to a client-side function that can be invoked by the server code.

+This allows a service to use event-driven programming to replace synchronous RPC calls with return values that risk blocking threads and resources across the network as load increases.

+## Guaranteed function execution
+Reliable multicast will retransmit any dropped packets via a sideband TCP channel, combining TCP-level robustness with the scalability of UDP.

 # LIMITATIONS
 Since the purpose is to provide bare-bones RPC mechanisms with a minimum of